utamons/keycloak-angular8-demo/README.md

  * 'Access type': public
  * 'Standard flow enabled': true

- This demo is intended to call backend service, with the same OpenID authentication.
+ This demo is intended to call a backend service, with the same OpenID authentication.
 Here's an implementation: https://github.com/utamons/keycloak-springboot-demo

  Use '_ng serve_' to start.